lfrancisuclouvain/LELEC2330/README.md

 ## Scope and a note on figures

 To keep the repository clean of third-party copyright, **no textbook figures or slide images are included**.
-Bibliographic pointers (Neamen; Böer & Pohl) are given in the text so readers can consult the original sources.
+The only figure (`figures/brillouin_zone_construction.svg`) is an **original** schematic created for these notes, covered by the same CC BY-SA 4.0 license.
+Bibliographic pointers (Neamen; Böer & Pohl; …) are given in the text so readers can consult the original sources.

 ## References